Other energy companies reviews

-Unlike some other ‘green’ energy suppliers, its variable tariff is usually among the cheapest available in England, Scotland and Wales.
+Compared with other ‘green’ energy suppliers, its variable tariff is usually among the cheaper-price deals available in England, Scotland and Wales.
 It doesn’t charge exit fees.

-Bulb Energy says it keeps prices low by using ‘cutting-edge technology’ and ‘making lower profits than our competitors’.
+Bulb Energy says it keeps prices low by investing in technology to reduce costs.

-Read on to find out how it fared, or compare gas and electricity prices using Which?
+Read on to find out how Bulb fared, or compare gas and electricity prices using Which?
 Switch to find out if you could save money with Bulb Energy.

 Bulb Energy customer score

-Bulb Energy came 6th out of 31 energy companies rated by 8,762 members of the public in the annual Which? customer survey – the broadest view of energy companies out there.
+Bulb Energy came joint-eighth out of 30 energy companies rated by 7,429 members of the public in the annual Which? customer survey – the broadest view of energy companies out there.

-Its customers rated it more highly than any of the Big Six energy companies.
+Its customers rated it more highly than any of the Big Six energy companies and joint with Bristol Energy and Ecotricity, another firm offering 100% renewable electricity.
 Keep reading to find out why.

 Bulb Energy score breakdown